dulingo

 There’s also a plan in place for low-wage employees and unemployed people.
 The Essential Benefits Plan (EBP) is the bare minimum of health insurance coverage required of all Japanese residents.
 It provides essential services at an affordable price.

-Commuters can buy one-month or multi-month rail commuter passes that allow them unrestricted travel between their home and office/school.
+Commuters can buy one-month or multi-month rail commuter passes that allow them unrestricted travel between their home and office/University.
+Transportation costs are an important part of the overall cost of living in Japan.
 Many Japanese corporations cover all or part of their workers’ railway fares.
-While there is a range of additional train travel discounts available in Japan, many rail passes, such as the Japan Rail Pass, are not accessible to Japanese citizens.
+While there is a range of additional train travel discounts available in Japan, and many rail passes.
 The JR Tokyo Wide Pass and the JR Seishun 18 Kippu, among others, are discounted train passes accessible to foreigners residing in Japan.

-The most fundamental heads that are to be considered are elements like tuition fees, visa requirements, living costs, travel, etc. while talking about the cost of studying in Japan.
+Along with the average cost of living in Japan, the most fundamental head that is to be considered is tuition fees. while talking about the cost of studying in Japan.
 Some of the core elements that you have to incur while studying in Japan are mentioned below in detail.

 Because public schools do not charge tuition for compulsory education, these programmes help pay for things like food, transportation, supplies, and field excursions.
 The High School Enrollment Support Fund System provides tuition subsidies to households earning less than the yearly income requirement for upper secondary pupils.